Brief Note: Fast Authenticated Byzantine Consensus: -round BFT Replication

 \begin{proof} Suppose $k'=k$.
 Since any committed or certified block need $4f-1$ votes, if two different blocks of height $k$ are both certified, then by quorum intersection, there should exist at least $(4f-1)+(4f-1)-(5f-1)=3f-1>f$ Byzantine parties, which is a contradiction.
 Now suppose $k'>k$.
 Since $B_{k'}$ does not extend $B_k$, there must exist a certified block $B_k'$ that $B_{k'}$ extends since honest parties only vote for blocks that extend certified blocks, and $B_k'$ and $B_k$ conflicts each other.
 However, such certified $B_k'$ cannot exist by earlier argument, and thus any certified block $B_{k'}$ of view $w$ and height $k'\geq k$ must equal or extend $B_k$. \end{proof}

-\begin{lemma} If block $B_k$ is the highest block certified in view $w$, then no valid TC of view $w$ can lock any block that conflicts $B_k$, and any honest replica that enters view $w+1$ has a valid TC of view $w$ that locks $B_k$. \end{lemma}
+\begin{lemma} If block $B_k$ is the highest block certified in view $w$, then no valid TC of view $w$ can lock any block that conflicts $B_k$, and any honest replica that enters view $w+1$ has a valid TC of view $w$ that locks $B_k$ or some $B_{k+1}$ directly extending $B_k$. \end{lemma}

 \begin{proof} By default, any message discussed below is of view $w$.
 Since $B_k$ is certified in view $w$, at least $3f-1$ honest replicas voted for $B_k$.
 Since $B_k$ is the highest certified block in view $w$, no honest replica voted for any block $B_{k+2}$ (but they may vote for some $B_{k+1}$ that extends $B_k$).
 Hence, at least $3f-1$ honest replicas include $B_k$ or some $B_{k+1}$ that extends $B_k$ in their \timeout messages, but not any $B'$ that conflicts $B_k$.